robertseaton/robertseaton.github.com/_posts/2014-06-10-boston-marathon-statistics.markdown

 ---
-title: Boston Marathon Statistics and Examples of Bad Publicity
+title: How the 2013 Boston Marathon Bombings Affected This Year's Attendance
 layout: post
 description: "Boston marathon attendance by year, along with how the bombings affected attendance and some examples of when bad publicity is good publicity."